Emiton/hacker-rank/README.md

-# This repository will house all of my code for my hacker rank challenges.
+# This repository will house all of the code for my hacker rank challenges.
 # Please feel free to browse :)